-Text box 23.
-Digital micro-credentials for credit
+Example: Digital micro-credentials for credit

 In Northumbria University (UK), the MSc in Data Science programme implemented a trial of credit recognition by mapping two LinkedIn Learning courses to a programme module.
 This allowed advanced entry upon completion.
 After departmental approval, the proposal passed through the Faculty Pro Vice-Chancellor and the legal team.
 Although this pathway enabled advanced entry, uptake has been limited.
 This likely because LinkedIn Learning users are often full-time professionals seeking professional development rather than formal, full-time study opportunities.
-However, it remains an inspiring examples of transferring learning outcomes acquired through digital micro-credentials into credits within the formal system.
+However, it remains an inspiring examples of transferring learning outcomes acquired through digital microcredentials into credits within the formal system (Ward et al., 2023).